 $ rm /etc/resolv.conf

-and create a new resolv.conf file with the name servers. in this example, it’s Google Public DNS.
+and create a new resolv.conf file with the nameservers. in this example, it’s Google Public DNS.

-On a local network or ADS, the internal name servers should be used.
+On a local network or ADS the internal nameservers should be used.

 $ vi /etc/resolv.conf